Exclusive · Google Ads Sourced

 219 pedestrian fatalities in Illinois in 2024 (+9.5% YoY).
 Chicago, Evanston, Oak Park, and the dense north-shore and west-side corridors drive volume.
 Illinois Vehicle Code crosswalk and bicycle-rights provisions support strong liability arguments.
 Comparative fault analysis is critical given 51% bar.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added to an Illinois mix on request, but they are not part of our headline coverage given the 4-year repose period under 735 ILCS 5/13-212 and the high upfront cost of Illinois health-care liability litigation.
+Med-mal leads can be added to an Illinois mix on request, but they are not a focus area given the 4-year repose period under 735 ILCS 5/13-212 and the high upfront cost of Illinois health-care liability litigation.

 The Law